kirillkovalenko/nssm/README.txt

 Since version 2.2, NSSM can be configured to take different actions based on the exit code of the managed application.

+Since version 2.3, NSSM logs to the Windows event log more elegantly.

 Usage